Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 January 1988

-• Article about the staging of the World Student Games in Sheffield which were due to take place in 1991.
+• An article about the staging of the World Student Games in Sheffield which were due to take place in 1991

 February 1988

-• 3 Striders at the invitation of South Yorks Orienteers take part in an event in Beeley Woods.
+• Three Striders, at the invitation of South Yorks Orienteers, take part in an event in Beeley Woods

 March 1988

-• 5 Junior Striders picked for the Sheffield schools cross country squad.
+• Five Junior Striders picked for the Sheffield schools cross-country squad

 April 1988

-• Rob & Dave Ashurst replace John Moore as joint editors of Striders News.
+• Rob and Dave Ashurst replace John Moore as joint editors of Striders News

-• A full and detailed article appears re the British Olympic Appeal Day on the 15 May in Graves Park.
-This is both a fund raising event for the Olympic team and an encouragement for people to get involved in the world of athletics.
+• A full and detailed article appears regarding the British Olympic Appeal Day on the 15 May in Graves Park.
+This is both a fundraising event for the Olympic team and an encouragement for people to get involved in the world of athletics.

 May 1988